-DESCRIPTION – Graceful Honeyeater is the Australian third member of Meliphaga, a group of rainforest-inhabiting honeyeaters.
-Which are centered in New Guinea, and have plain olive-green plumage, yellow-cream gape line, and a flared yellow or white spot on the ear coverts.
+Description: – Graceful Honeyeater is the third Australian member of Meliphaga, a group of rainforest-inhabiting honeyeaters.
+Which are centered in New Guinea and have plain olive-green plumage, a yellow-cream gape line, and a flared yellow or white spot on the ear coverts.

-It is the smaller and more slender-billed of the two and is particularly acrobatic, often hanging upside down, flitting about or hovering to pick a fruit or snap up an insect.
-Generally, it works in ones and twos through the upper strata of the forest, feeding more consistently in the canopy than the Yellow-spotted, and sometimes gathering there in loose aggregations to rifle blossom in profusely flowering tree crowns.
+It is the smaller and more slender-billed of the two and is particularly acrobatic, often hanging upside down, flitting about, or hovering to pick up a fruit or snap up an insect.
+Generally, it works in ones and twos through the upper strata of the forest, feeding more consistently in the canopy than the yellow-spotted, and sometimes gathering there in loose aggregations to rifle blossom in profusely flowering tree crowns.

-Graceful Honeyeaters appear to be sedentary throughout their Australian range and keep to the lowest most tropical altitudes of all northeastern Queensland meliphagas.
+Graceful honeyeaters appear to be sedentary throughout their Australian range and keep to the lowest tropical altitudes of all northeastern Queensland meliphagas.
 Only in the Mcilwraith Range on the Cape York Peninsula do they occur regularly above 500 meters.
-Unlike Yellow-spotted Honeyeaters, they occur in New Guinea where they are widespread in lowland rainforests and mangroves around its south and east coasts.
+Unlike yellow-spotted honeyeaters, they occur in New Guinea, where they are widespread in lowland rainforests and mangroves around its south and east coasts.

 Graceful Honeyeater is the Australian third member of Meliphaga, a group of rainforest-inhabiting honeyeaters.

-IDENTIFICATIONBoth sexes are alike, however upperparts, wings, and tail plain mid are olive-green; the forehead and lores are duskier green.
-A line from the base of the bill to the below eye is yellow-cream; malar area and cheeks to the edge of ear coverts are olive-green and the ear coverts with a flared cream-yellow patch.
+Identification: Both sexes are alike; however, the upperparts, wings, and tail plain mid are olive-green; the forehead and lores are duskier green.
+A line from the base of the bill to the below eye is yellow-cream; the malar area and cheeks to the edge of the ear coverts are olive-green, and the ear coverts have a flared cream-yellow patch.

-The underparts are pale to mid-plain olive-green and eye mid to deep brown.
+The underparts are pale to mid-plain olive-green, and the eye is mid- to deep brown.
 The bill is black; gape yellow-cream along with Feet gray-horn.
-It closely resembles Yellow-spotted Honeyeater but distinctly smaller, slightly paler, and with a proportionately longer and slender bill: the width at the base of the bill is 3.4-4.4 mm, compared with 4.
-5-5.5 mm in Yellow-spotted.
-The immature bird is faint yellow wash on underparts; the base of under mandible buff-brown.
+It closely resembles Yellow-spotted Honeyeater but is distinctly smaller, slightly paler, and has a proportionately longer and slender bill; the width at the base of the bill is 3.4–4.4 mm, compared with 4.–5.5 mm in Yellow-spotted.
+The immature bird has a faint yellow wash on its underparts, and the base of the undermandible is buff-brown.

-CALL Graceful Honeyeater call is a bit of sharp tuck or tick in contact.
+Call: A graceful honeyeater call is a bit of a sharp tuck or tick in contact.
 The birds come and go continually in these food trees.
 Contact us kept-and position identified by a sharp, single tick call, given day-long.
-It is easily distinguished from the harsh tchu-chua call of the Yellow-spotted Honeyeater.
+It is easily distinguished from the harsh tchu-chua call of the yellow-spotted honeyeater.

-NESTING – The breeding season starts from October to February.
-They build a cup-shaped nest about 70 x 70 mm outside, made of palm fiber, bark, rootlets, grass, and leaf skeletons, bound with cobwebs, covered with moss and lichen; lined with plant down or soft grass; suspended by a rim of tree or bush, 2-6 m above ground, on rainforest edge or over water.
+Nesting: The breeding season starts from October to February.
+They build a cup-shaped nest about 70 x 70 mm outside, made of palm fiber, bark, rootlets, grass, and leaf skeletons, bound with cobwebs, covered with moss and lichen, lined with plant down or soft grass, suspended by a rim of a tree or bush, 2–6 m above ground, on the rainforest edge or over water.

-EGGS – The clutch contains usually two smooth glossy eggs, salmon flesh with chestnut and purple-red spots forming a zone at the large end; oval, about 20 x 15 mm.
-The incubation period is about 14-15 days.
-The young fledge the nest in about 14-15 days.
+Eggs: The clutch usually contains two smooth, glossy eggs, salmon flesh with chestnut and purple-red spots forming a zone at the large end; it is oval, about 20 x 15 mm.
+The incubation period is about 14–15 days.
+The young fledge the nest in about 14–15 days.

-DISTRIBUTION – Lowland rainforests, mangroves, their edges, and gardens mostly below 300 m altitudes in coastal northeastern Queensland, from Lower Archer River around Cape York Peninsula southeast to near Townsville.
-Also found in Papua New Guinea and offshore islands.
-Moreover, there are four races; two in Australia.
+Distribution: Lowland rainforests, mangroves, their edges, and gardens mostly below 300 m altitudes in coastal northeastern Queensland, from the Lower Archer River around Cape York Peninsula southeast to near Townsville.
+Also found in Papua New Guinea and offshore islands Moreover, there are four races—two in Australia.

 Graceful Honeyeater's natural habitat is tropical to subtropical moist lowland forest and mangrove forest.